shkusiak/lax_bracket-cli-app/NOTES.md

     What is a team?
       A team has a name
-      A team has a rank
+      A team can have an original rank (if top 25 teams) A team has an end rank
       A team has a history of games (including scores and opponents)